This Is Living Faith

 Living the Christian life constantly requires the exercise of faith.
 It is by faith that Christians come to repentance and the knowledge that Jesus Christ died so their sins may be forgiven.
 By faith they know God has given them his Spirit and they are his children.
 And in faith they await the immortality and glory promised at the resurrection of the dead when Christ returns.
-Faith assures that God watches over them, cares for them and hears them when they pray to him.
+Faith assures them that God watches over them, cares for them and hears them when they pray.

 Christians continually face decisions requiring them to choose between doing God’s will and doing their own will, between doing what is right and doing what appeals to their human nature — their lusts, their vanity, their pride.

 Doing their own will appeals to their natural desires and may promise rewards such as sensual pleasure, immediate gratification, material gain and increased self-importance.
 Doing God’s will may involve extra effort, short-term sacrifice and humility now, with a sure reward promised in the future.